Back To Top

 Perhaps unsurprisingly, once I dropped our mattress purchasing budget to under £250, I found it became a struggle to find a mattress that fulfilled all of our testing criteria.
 However, all in all, the Bensons for Beds Simply Support Pocket Sprung mattress proved itself to be the best of the under £250 crop, and at just £219.99 for a double and £199.99 for a single, it's very reasonably priced.

 Like all the mattresses Rachel, Jenny, and I tested at this price point, it lacks the support of more expensive options.
-However, it's available in two tension options – medium and firm – and Rachel found the firmest option to offer more support than similarly priced competition, such as the £219 IKEA VALEVÅG Pocket Sprung mattress and the £199 Dreams Workshop Follows Traditional Sprung mattress.
+However, it's available in two tension options – medium and firm – and Rachel found the firmest option to offer more support than similarly priced competition, such as the £229 IKEA VALEVÅG Pocket Sprung mattress a little lower down this list.

 Also tested

-Emma's entry-level mattress is a decent all-rounder for its price point, offering comfortable hybrid spring and memory foam support.
-We found it quite bouncy during our tests, but that could be a pro or a con depending on your preferences.
-The main downside is that delivery is to the doorstep only, which, despite the fact that the mattress arrives rolled in a box, can mean a lot of heavy lifting on delivery day.
+Emma's entry-level mattress is a very affordable buy, especially now the brand has dropped the price of a double from over £400 to £289.
+It offers soft but fairly comfortable hybrid spring and memory foam support, although we found its build quality lacking compared to the competition.
+We also found it quite bouncy during our tests, but that could be a pro or a con depending on your preferences.
+The other downside is that, unlike most of its competitors, delivery is to the doorstep only, which, despite the fact that the mattress arrives rolled in a box, can mean a lot of heavy lifting on delivery day.

 Budget mattress quick comparison